Congratulations! You've found oldsexonians.com This is the website of Sexey's Grammar School, Blackford.

 Viewing tip - if you want to enlarge the size of the site slightly, hold down the Ctrl key and use the scroll mechanism on your mouse.
 If you don't have a scroll wheel, use Ctrl and the + Key instead - don't over-do it though, or the pages will scroll 'awkwardly'. ( Pressing F11 will also get rid of the Browser bars at the top - this makes a big difference!)

-March Additions - Brent House reunion details (Future Reunions),
+April Additions - Brent House reunion details (Future Reunions) - revised time,

 Hello, my name is Martyn James and if you were at Sexey's Grammar, Blackford during the '60's and early '70's you may remember me as 'Bunt'.
 I attended the school both as a boarder in the early years and as a day pupil until I left.
 I actually finished at Sexey's in the summer of '71 and worked in fairly meaningless employment for the best part of two years - character building, though!